galaxyproject/planemo/docs/commands/share_test.rst

 **Help**

+Publish JSON test results as sharable Gist.

-Publish JSON test results to Github Gist and produce sharable URL.
+This will upload the JSON test results to Github as a Gist and produce sharable URL.

-Sharable URL  can be used to share an HTML version of the report that can be easily embedded in pull requests or commit messages.
+The sharable URL can be used to share an HTML version of the report that can be easily embedded in pull requests or commit messages.

 Requires a ~/.planemo.yml with Github 'username' and 'password' defined in a 'github' section of that configuration file.

 **Options**::